 You will be part of Generation – Generation is the world’s largest, fastest scaling global employment program, providing young and mid-career adults with the opportunity to launch successful careers and change their life trajectories.
 Our goal is to deliver for our learners and employers simultaneously: supporting the personal and financial well-being of our graduates, while helping businesses make entry-level hires who are higher productivity, higher quality, retain longer, and are faster to promotion than peers.
-Founded by McKinsey & Company, Generation is it’s own legal non-profit entity active in 6 countries to date – USA, Kenya, Spain, Mexico, India and Hong Kong – and will launch in UAE in 2018.
+Founded by McKinsey & Company, Generation is it’s own legal non-profit entity active in 10 countries to date – USA, Kenya, Spain, Mexico, India, Hong Kong, Singapore, France, Italy, and Pakistan – and will launch in UAE in 2018.

 Generation programs are structured as intensive bootcamps ranging from 5 – 12 weeks.
 The programs will offer students integrated technical, behavioral, mindset, and employment skills training, mentorship support and community services as well as job-placement support when they graduate.

 Generation outcomes to date, in numbers – Generation has graduated >18,000 young people across 65 cities in just over two years of operation, with >1,800 students currently enrolled.
 98% of supervisors say they would hire a Generation graduate again, and nearly 88% say that Generation graduates outperform their peers along business metric.
 Students also recognise the impact of the program, evaluating their life almost a rung and a half higher on a ten rung “life quality and well-being index” ladder between the start and end of the program.
 Graduates earn incomes at or above the 50th percentile relative to their youth peers, and their income increased 2-6 times following Generation.
 Nearly 55 percent of our graduates are female, and over 40 percent of our students have dependents.